This Discussion channel is currently closed.

 Default_avatar

-Curt Shellum over 6 years ago
+Curt Shellum about 7 years ago

 The current solar fees being imposed by Coops are grossly high.
 There is no uncertainty about the fact that they are a big wet blanket for customer-owned (DG) solar.
 We see this first hand every day in our solar business.
 When Coop members find out the magnitude of this fee, they very often walk away from the idea of solar.
 They are baffled that their Coop is charging this high fee.